Last updated on September 7th, 2019 at 07:21 pm

 If the internet goes down, all devices function normally.
 This includes credit card functionality, to ensure you can maintain operations.
 Credit cards are encrypted and stored locally until internet service resumes.

-Toast is committed to customer support and is there for its customers every step of the way, at little or no additional charge.
+Toast is great at customer support and is there for its customers every step of the way, at little or no additional charge.

 The company prides itself on its fully US-based 24/7 customer support.
 Moreover, after installation, a Toast employee will show up at your pizzeria and conduct POS training for all of your staff.
 How’s that for a personal touch!